How do Babies Sleep

 This includes nursing, rocking, and holding to sleep.
 Little ones are hard wired to need touch, closeness, and connection to feel safe and secure enough to sleep well.
 Use these tools if they work for you.

-You can change them when they no longer do.
-You can change anything if it no longer works for either of you, and you can do this gently and respectfully.
+You can choose to change them when they no longer fit in with your lifestyle.
+It is ok to change anything if it no longer works for either of you, and you can do this gently and respectfully.

 Humans are also social sleepers so the need to stay connected to you at night is evolutionarily hardwired, plus babies learn responses and actions just by being close with you.